 Health anxiety is sometimes called hypochondria.

-This is when you spend so much time worrying you're ill, or about getting ill, that it starts to take over your life.
+This is when you spend so much time worrying you're ill, or going to get ill, that it starts to take over your life.

 Signs of health anxiety